Allergic rhinitis

 Allergic rhinitis Non-allergic rhinitis

-Eosinophilic Non-eosinophilic (vasomotor)
+Eosinophilic Non-eosinophilic (idiopathic)

 Genetic predisposition Yes (tendency for atopy) No No